Flutterando/rx_notifier/README.md

 **RxStream**

-Stream<T> stream: The stream that is tracked for status and value changes.
+The stream that is tracked for status and value changes.
 T initialValue: The starting value of the stream.